vinesnts/error-detection-and-correction-in-avionics/README.md

-# Error Detection and Correction Algorithms in Python
+# Error Detection and Correction Algorithms in Python in Avionics Contexts

-In this repository, we have the implementation from scratch of some error detection and correction algorithms used in computer networks.
+In this repository, we have the implementation from scratch of some error detection and correction algorithms used in avionics and computer networks.

 ## Installation